Malizma333/linerider-esolang/README.md

 ¹ *This internal multiplier value takes the range of real numbers between -255 to 255 and is a relatively recent addition to modern versions of Line Rider.*

 ² *While not all of these tidbits are crucial to understanding the majority of the article, they are still an interesting example of complex behavior underlying seemingly simple processes.*

+³ *Because of this, the implementation uses async methods to set the timeline to the proper index during jumps.
+This causes occasional errors when jumping too late and evaluating frames that shouldn't be evaluated.
+This can be mitigated by spacing out instructions.*